 Understand Arthritis – Terms to Know

-- A tough, flexible tissue that lines joints and gives structure to the nose, ears, larynx, and other parts of the body.
+- A tough, flexible tissue that lines joints.
+It gives structure to the nose, ears, larynx, and other parts of the body.

 - In medicine, the place where two or more bones are connected.
 Examples include the shoulder, elbow, knee, and jaw.